Resident234/php.net/pages/www.php.net_language.variables.scope.php.md

 //declare this before include
 global $myVar;
 //or declare this inside the include file
-$nowglobal = $GLOBALS[&apos;myVar&apos;];
+$nowglobal = $GLOBALS['myVar'];
 ?>
 ```

-But, to make this work in this situation (where a standard PHP file is included within a function, being called from another PHP script; where it is important to have access to whatever global variables there may be)... it is not practical to employ the above method for EVERY variable in every PHP file being included by &apos;safeinclude&apos;, nor is it practical to staticly name every possible variable in the "global $this" approach. (namely because the code is modulized, and &apos;safeinclude&apos; is meant to be generic)
+But, to make this work in this situation (where a standard PHP file is included within a function, being called from another PHP script; where it is important to have access to whatever global variables there may be)... it is not practical to employ the above method for EVERY variable in every PHP file being included by 'safeinclude', nor is it practical to staticly name every possible variable in the "global $this" approach. (namely because the code is modulized, and 'safeinclude' is meant to be generic)

 My solution: Thus, to make all my global variables available to the files included with my safeinclude function, I had to add the following code to my safeinclude function (before variables are used or file is included)